Devil's Due (Once Upon a Time): In the Underworld

 Hades has grown impatient with Hook over the latter's refusal to pick three living people to stay behind, so Hades condemns him to the River of Lost Souls (Acheron).
 Hook is then chained up and hung by Hades.
 Meanwhile, Gold receives a message and a flute from Pan at the pawn shop before conjuring up a crystal ball.
-However, a shocked Rumple drops and shatters the ball after seeing an image of Belle.
+However, a shocked Rumple drops and shatters the ball after seeing an image of Belle, who was at Granny's Diner with Leroy.
 After meeting with Emma, he tells her that they'll need a deceased soul's aura to disguise their presence in order to save Hook.
 He introduces Emma to his late wife, Milah.
 The group then heads to Emma's Underworld home and Milah is able to penetrate a protection spell leading to Hades' lair.
 The trio go further, but Milah and Rumple both stay behind to watch over the boat.
 Emma sees Hook and rescues him from being dropped into the green river.

 Meanwhile, at Granny's Diner, Regina gets help from Cruella, who explains how to tell if someone has moved on from the Underworld.
 Snow and Regina visit the cemetery and find Daniel's tombstone toppled, which shows that he has moved forward.
 Later Regina rediscovers her magical abilities after healing an injured horse.

 While waiting at the boat, Gold and Milah try to make amends.
 However, the moment is interrupted by Hades who freezes Milah and suggests making a deal with Gold.
 Hades suggests that Gold gets rid of his company in exchange for ensuring that Rumple safely returns to Storybrooke.
 Milah unfreezes and attempts to tell Emma of Gold's planned deception, but he blasts her into the River of Lost Souls.
 Emma soon after arrives with Hook.
 Gold lies, saying that Hades attacked and pushed Milah in the river.
 Emma prepares to split her heart in half and share it with Hook in order to return him to the living.
 However, Regina is unable to take Emma's heart.
 It turns out that Hades personally picked Regina, Snow, and Emma as the three living souls unable to leave the Underworld.

 Gold pays a visit to Hades, who has broken his promise to let Rumple return to Storybrooke.
 Hades explains that he found out about the crystal ball, which revealed a pregnant Belle when Gold asked to see his child (the intent being to see Baelfire).
 Since Rumple signed over his second-born child to Fendrake who is now dead, Hades is now the recipient of that deal.
 Hades tells Gold that he needs to work for him, threatening to take his unborn child.